Skip to content

 On: January 26, 2025

-In: Retro gaming lists
+In: Retro gaming best and worst lists

 In 1984, in the north east of England, in a tired seaside town, parents either side of 40 bought their family its first computer from a local photography and Hi-Fi retailer, McKenna & Brown.
 The computer was cheaper than at the Uptons department store a few doors away, mostly dueRead More →